CiaranMcB/GlobalDiaryApplication/README.md

 1. Login/Register
 - Register allows the user to set up a profile for creating unique diary entries that are personal to them.
 - The registration page requires the user to to sign up using their email address, choose a password for the account, and verify the password to ensure they are aware of their password.
+-Register requires a password with minimum length of 6 characters.
+-User needs all fields inputed both on the register and login page if they don't have any input the user will not be able to continue.

 <img src="https://user-images.githubusercontent.com/98556622/234918755-ddcb8173-89fb-445b-8be3-b34c5cbdc08f.png" width="200" />